 TradeSecurely.ca features the latest business and industry reports and information related to trade published by RIAC members. www.tradesecurely.ca was created to promote the business opportunity for receivables insurance – also known as trade credit insurance – to Canadian insurance brokers, the banking industry and businesses engaged in domestic trade and exporting.

-RIAC members regularly speak with the media and public about the opportunity Receivables Insurance provides.
-Below you will find the most recent coverage.
+RIAC members actively speak and write about the opportunity Receivables Insurance provides.
+Read more below.

 RIAC in CONNECT magazine

 RIAC co-founder Ian Miller offers his thoughts on how Canadian business can approach the uncertainty of NAFTA.
 The article was published in the Mississauga Board of Trade’s Winter 2018 edition of CONNECT magazine.
 Read the article on page 32

 RIAC member GCRM’s President John Middleton discusses how Receivables Insurance (RI) can reduce financial risks, improve cash flows, support credit management and improve sales between Canada and the EU with members of the Canada Poland Chamber of Commerce.

 Graham MacLachlan is one of only a handful of brokers in all of western Canada selling trade credit insurance.
 His largest competitors are also his suppliers.